 Partly it’s because so many of the historically-oriented musical shows you’ll see are themselves popular histories.
 The band will tell you who the ODJB was, and when it recorded, and then play an ODJB tune — in the style of the band putting on the show.
 Then it will tell you something about King Oliver, or Jelly, or Satchmo, and punctuate that discussion by playing tunes associated with those names, again in its own style.

 Thus, you’ll certainly learn what the group you’re listening to sounds like, but you’re unlikely to learn much about the musical differences among the artists being discussed.
 Even when the band is playing transcriptions of the old recordings, which will give you a leg up on hearing the differences between the renditions, its spoken introductions too often concentrate on personalities rather than music.

 I want to emphasize that today’s column is not designed as a thinly- disguised elaborate lead-in to a plug for my own recordings.
 Nevertheless, to my knowledge, the only available records that attempt to teach the audience, via both spoken commentary and side-by-side musical demonstrations, how to listen to Dixieland jazz are the two jazz appreciation cassettes by The Rent Party Revellers produced by Dan Polin.
 I’d like to see more of that type of recording on the market, but I’m not aware of anything else that’s around.

-Tex provides a reading list at his educational retreats including the above-mentioned books and many others that he would consider popular histories.
+Tex provides a reading list at his educational retreats including the above-mentioned books and many that he would consider popular histories.
+You can read his discussion of those popular histories in Texas Shout #25.
 The one additional book from that list that falls in the camp of being about the music rather than the personalities is:

 Lost Chords: White Musicians And Their Contribution To Jazz, 1915-1945, by Richard M. Sudhalter